Ljungwaldh/First-Milestone-Project/README.md

 * A blog where I share free content
 * How they can request for my services

-The services available will range from coaching individuals, groups, and football teams.
+The services available will range from coaching individuals, groups, and soccer teams.
 The service will be hourly rates for individuals and groups, aiming to run tailor-made training sessions.
-Coaching services for football teams will be custom-made offerings based on the needs of the team, where filling out the service request form will provide a starting point of discussing scope and pricing for the team's custom-made service.
+Coaching services for soccer teams will be custom-made offerings based on the needs of the team, where filling out the service request form will provide a starting point of discussing scope and pricing for the team's custom-made service.

 Business goals of website include:
 * Build awareness of my coaching services